 By having an end-to-end model, the processor was able to do chemistry-based modeling to determine optimal temperatures and release times for the fermentor to maximize both quality and throughput of the downstream separation process.

-Lesson learned: Integrating process and batch data allows you to optimize the production settings for upstream process to improve downstream efficiency.
+Lesson learned: Integrating process and batch data allow you to optimize the production settings for an upstream process to improve downstream efficiency.

 4. Using integrated process and batch data to identify upstream causes

 With an integrated end-to-end view of all process and batch data, continuous manufacturers can identify upstream root causes of downstream issues.

 Here’s an example of how this worked.
 Like many continuous manufactures, one of our customers was challenged with identifying the root cause of production alarm signals.